From Leonardo da Vinci's 15th-century sketches to the very first manned gliders and airplanes, these early prototypes made modern flight possible.

-After the Wright brothers made the first sustained and controlled flight of a heavier-than-air craft near Kitty Hawk, North Carolina on December 17, 1903, humanity’s race to the skies hardly ended.
-Quite the contrary, it heated up more than ever.
+After the Wright brothers made the first sustained and controlled flight of a heavier-than-air craft near Kitty Hawk, North Carolina, on Dec.
+17, 1903, humanity’s race to the skies hardly ended.
+To the contrary, the competition to invent bigger and better flying machines heated up more than ever.

-In the wake of the brothers’ breakthrough — not unlike the years before as well — dozens of daredevil pilots, engineers, and manufacturers tried out hundreds of various flying machines to put humans in the air.
-There were gliders, wingsuits, balloons, airships, flying darts, and even stranger contraptions whose names can hardly explain their functions.
+In the wake of the brothers’ breakthrough, dozens of daredevil pilots, engineers, and manufacturers tried out hundreds of various flying machines to put humans in the air.
+There were gliders, wingsuits, balloons, airships, flying darts, and even stranger contraptions with names that hardly explain their functions.

-The Hammond Flying Machine, a 1930s monoplane designed by Dean Hammond and Lloyd Stearman.
+Amelia Earhart sits in the Stearman Hammond Y-1, a 1930s monoplane designed by Dean Hammond and Lloyd Stearman.
 It featured a twin-boom pusher configuration and was intended as a safe, easy-to-fly aircraft.

 The U.S. Navy evaluated two units for radio-controlled tests in 1937.
 Despite its innovative design, however, only 20 were ever produced due to limited demand.Public Domain